-But just as Michael’s radio show is taking off, his grandmother is murdered in the candy store.
-Why anyone would commit such an atrocity against such a warm, affable woman is anyone’s guess.
-But she had always been secretive about her past and, as Michael discovers, guarded a shadowy ancestral history.
-In order to solve the mystery of who killed her, Michael sets out to Europe to learn where he—and his grandmother—really came from.
+But just as Michael’s radio show is taking off, his grandmother is murdered.
+Why would anyone commit such an atrocity against such a warm, affable woman?
+She had always been secretive about her past and, as Michael discovers, guarded a shadowy ancestral history.
+In order to solve the mystery of who killed her, Michael sets out for Europe to learn where he—and his grandmother—really came from.

 Peter Golden is an award-winning journalist, novelist, biographer, and historian.
 He lives outside Albany, New York, with his wife and son.
 He is the acclaimed author of the novels Comeback Love, Wherever There Is Light, and Nothing Is Forgotten.